yamachu/Cognitive-CustomVision-Windows/README.md

 3. Double-click the Visual Studio 2015 Solution (.sln) file CustomVision.Sample.

 4. Press Ctrl+Shift+B, or select Build > Build Solution.

+### Build the sample - OSX, Linux
+1. Clone this repository

+2. Change directory to Samples/CustomVision.Sample

+3. type your console `dotnet restore`

+4. You'll see error message that {Prediction, Training} Client Library is not compatible

+5. Open new console, and move to ${HOME}/.nuget/packages/microsoft.cognitive.customvision.{prediction, training}/1.0.0/lib

+6. Rename `dotnet` to `netstandard1.3` and close this console

+7. Back to first console, and type `dotnet restore`

+8. Enjoy

 ### Run the sample